 This movie is inspirational on many levels.
-First off, Doss had a violent and abusive alcoholic father and, as a child, had violent tendencies (he hit his brother in the head with a brick).
-But instead of following this path, he is able to turn his life around by listening to God.
-After the incident with the brick, he vows to God that he will never hurt anyone again.
-Secondly, he is able to remain steadfast in these beliefs through his whole life.
-When he starts off his training in the army, he faces many challenges.
-He is hated by his comrades, beat up profusely, and told that if he didn’t drop out of the army he would be put in prison.
-Even through all this, he never handles a weapon.
-And lastly, when everyone thought that he would just be a distraction during battle, he was able to overcome this and make the greatest difference of all.
+First, Doss had an abusive father and, as a child, he had violent tendencies (he hit his brother in the head with a brick).
+But he is able to turn his life around by listening to God.
+After hitting his brother, he vows that he will never hurt anyone again.
+Second, he remains steadfast in these beliefs throughout his life.
+Because of these beliefs, he is hated by his comrades.
+Although everyone thought he would be a distraction during battle, he made the greatest difference of all.

-What’s unique about this film is the fact that it’s a gruesome war movie, but it is about peace as well, for Doss is able to contribute to the war and help the country, without even laying a finger on a weapon.
-Therefore, war movie fans, along with pacifists and religious people would delight in this film.
+What’s unique about this film is that although it’s a gruesome war movie, it also is about peace as well.
+Fans of war movies, along with pacifists and religious people, will delight in this film.

-If you appreciate symbolism in films, then this is the movie for you.
-With many religious symbols (like bodies forming the cross) and using weapons for good, it is hard to miss the message of this movie.
-It reveals that you can solve matters just as well without violence.
-This film is filled with positive messages and is a must see for anyone who wants to know how you can remain loyal to your beliefs in difficult times, and how, without a weapon, you can defy all odds and make a huge contribution to the war.
+With so much religious symbolism (for example, bodies forming a cross) and using weapons for good, it is hard to miss the message of this movie.
+It shows that you can solve problems without resorting to violence.
+This film is filled with positive messages and is a must-see for everyone.